Fans are following Taylor Swift to Europe after finding Eras Tour tickets less costly there

 Goulding managed to secure VIP tickets for one of Swift’s three Stockholm shows.
 He, Hale and two other friends scheduled a 10-day trip that also includes time in Amsterdam and Copenhagen.

-“As people who enjoy traveling and enjoy music, if you can find an opportunity to combine the two, it’s really special,” said Hale, who is pregnant with her first child.
+“As people who enjoy traveling and enjoy music, if you can find an opportunity to combine the two, it’s really special,” Hale said.

 FOR STOCKHOLM, 120,000 SWIFTIES CAN’T BE WRONG